 Dad, who loved the idea of that bet, said, "You're on."

-I can't wait to learn how to fish since I never been fishing neither did Dad.
+I can't wait to learn how to fish since I never been fishing.
+Dad hadn't done it in a long time.
 Dawn and Jeff did with their parents when they were still in California.
 They said it's fun.
 They do that when they go camping on most summer vacations.
 Dawn and Jeff have been doing that since they were little.

 That evening, Sharon did showed me and Dad how to fish.
 She didn't know he and I made a bet.
 She'd probably laugh anyway.